IanWalston/QuickMaths/README.md

 #### Save time in the future

-Get good at math to shave seconds off of the millions of situations in the future where you'll be doing short calculations throughout your life.
+Get good at math to shave seconds off of the millions of situations where you'll be doing simple calculations throughout your life.

 #### Impress people